DaveBackus/Data_Bootcamp_Book/installing-python.md

 The output appears in the IPython console in the lower right corner.
 If you get the message "Congratulations etc," you're all set.
 Pat yourself on the back and buy yourself a cold drink, you've earned it.
 If you get the message "Program halted, old version of Python, etc," you need to go back and install Anaconda again, this time **following the instructions exactly**!
 Yes, we know that's discouraging, but it's better to know that now than run into problems later.
 Have a cold drink anyway and catch your breath.

 **IPython**.
-We prefer to write code in an editor and will stick with Spyder for most of the course.
+We prefer to write code in an editor and will stick with Spyder for the first few weeks of the course.
 But some people prefer IPython notebooks.
 They're good for talks if you want to intersperse code with text.
 They can also be used for reports.
 As we've seen from examples, you can read through them more easily than naked code.
 Here are [three](https://github.com/ptwobrussell/Mining-the-Social-Web-2nd-Edition/blob/master/ipynb/Chapter%201%20-%20Mining%20Twitter.ipynb) [more](http://nbviewer.ipython.org/url/jakevdp.github.com/downloads/notebooks/XKCD_plots.ipynb) [examples](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Code/SQL/SQL_Intro.ipynb) to make the point.

 To run the same code in an IPython notebook, start up the IPython/Jupyter app in Launcher.
 (If you're not sure how to do that, go back to the previous section.)
 Once you have it up and running: